GlacialDrift/live-regex-replace/README.md

 documents.

 The default setting uses `[WC:$1](hyperlink)`, where hyperlink is a link to the corresponding Windchill document.

+Since version 0.2.2, this field is a TextArea Component that allows multiple input lines.

 ### Regular Expression Flags